mhashim6/blog/content/posts/self-review/audio-player.md

 <details>
     <summary>We made some bold decisions here!</summary>
     <p>First we accept the audio to play in the form of a <code>url string</code>.
 One would think that's not the most future proof choice to make; A wrapper object of sorts that encapsulates the format of audio file to play would be better and can be easier to tweak in the future.</p>
-    <p>A counter argument would be that's not very likely that in the context of the project this was built in, it was highly unlikely that this api will be going to do more.
+    <p>A counter argument would be that's not very likely (in the context of the project this was built in) that this api will be going to do more.
 Future proofing is always good, but realism and time constrains should always govern all decisions.</p>
     <p>Personally?
-I think it's not that complex or lengthy to implement a wrapper for our audio.</p>
+I think it's not that complex or lengthy to implement a wrapper for our audio uri.
+I was just being lazy.</p>
     <p>We also added a call to <code>stop()</code>!
 Why?
 It's the cheap way of running things in order.
 What is <code>stop()</code>?
 Glad you asked!</p>
 </details>